Intercultural Communication

 Types of the press.

-Television.
 History and development of TV in Russia and the West.
-Cross-cultural analysis of the Russian and the Western TV: historical and functional peculiarities.
+Cross-cultural analysis of the Russian and the Western TV: historical

 Types of programmes: cross-cultural analysis.